Profile

 Profile/About Me

-Dr. Baldwin is a Toxicologist primarily interested in the (1) acclimation of individuals to toxicant stress and (2) the effects of environmental toxicants on lipid metabolism and utilization.
-Interestingly, energy homeostasis is tightly regulated with individual responses to chemical stress and in turn this energy rich process can cause wasting disease in some instances, while in others may increase obesity and metabolic disease.s.
-Activation of specific toxicant receptors such as CAR or PXR, specific regulators of cytochrome P450s (CYPs) and other detoxification enzymes perturb energy homeostasis.
-In addition, competition between endobiotic and xenobiotics for proper CYP-mediated metabolism may alter normal dietary and hormonal signaling.
+Dr. Baldwin is a Toxicologist primarily interested in the effects of environmental toxicants on lipid metabolism and utilization.
+Interestingly, energy homeostasis is tightly regulated with individual responses to chemical stress and in turn this energy rich process can cause wasting disease in some instances, while in others may increase obesity and metabolic disease.
+Activation of specific lipid or toxicant receptors such as PPARs, CAR or PXR, all specific regulators of cytochrome P450s (CYPs) and other detoxification enzymes can perturb energy homeostasis through multiple pathways, including dietary and endocrine signaling.

-Dr. Baldwin is currently focused on the toxicity of the emerging contaminant, PFOS, and other endocrine disrupting chemicals (EDCs) that alter oxylipin formation or work through CYP2B6 and in turn alter energy metabolism and cause non-alcoholic fatty liver disease.
+Dr. Baldwin is currently focused on the toxicity of the emerging contaminant, PFOS, and other endocrine disrupting chemicals (EDCs) that alter oxylipin formation and/or perturb mitochondrial metabolism of fats in skeletal muscle, liver or fat.
+Our group also recognizes that chemicals typically do not work alone and therefore study the effects of chemical mixtures on energetics and obesity.

 Research Group (Lab)

-Jazmine Eccles - PhD student studying the role of specific oxylipins in altering energy metabolism through changes in PPAR signaling in multiple tissues
+Jazmine Eccles - PhD student studying the role of PFOS and specific oxylipins in altering energy metabolism through changes in PPAR signaling in multiple tissues

 Lanie Williams - MS studying the mechanisms the regulate PFOS bioaccumulation in liver, serum, and kidney